ligato/vpp-base/README.md

 # vpp-base

+🚧 **This repository is still in experimental stage!**

 The vpp-base provides docker images used as base for running or building VPP.

-🚧 **This repository is currently just experimental and things might break!**

 ## Quickstart